-Plastic bags and all kinds of other rubbish are a classic you’ll find in more urban areas.
+Plastic bags and other rubbish are a classic in more urban areas.

-Of course, they’re meant to be placed in rubbish bins, but if you have a strong wind blowing them, or people throwing them out of higher-level windows, then they can soon start to clutter a roof up.
+Of course, they’re meant to be placed in rubbish bins, but if you have a strong wind blowing them or people throwing them out of higher-level windows, they can soon start to clutter a roof up.

-In addition to looking awful, they can soon start blocking the natural flow of water and hence develop issues like leaks and mould growth.
+In addition to looking awful, they can soon start blocking the natural flow of water and development issues like leaks and mould growth.

-The answer to this one is to monitor rubbish roundabout, and have a thorough check when you carry out a routine inspection
+The answer to this one is to monitor rubbish roundabouts and have a thorough check when you carry out a routine inspection

 3. Food (and Chicken Bones)

-This does surprise people a lot - the remains of food on a roof causing issues.
+This does surprise people a lot - the remains of food on a roof cause issues.

-This can be from people throwing out onto say flat roof areas, although, often it’s from birds picking up food locally and taking to a local roof to perch and have a bite to eat.
+This can be from people throwing out onto, say, flat roof areas, although, often, it’s from birds picking up food locally and taking it to a local roof to perch and have a bite to eat.

 Chicken pieces are a classic example that can cause a real headache.
-They’re taken from takeaway meals, and once any meat has been eaten or deteriorated then you’re left with a bone carcass that can easily get blown into areas and pipes that cause a blockage later on.
+They’re taken from takeaway meals, and once any meat has been eaten or deteriorated, you’re left with a bone carcass that can easily get blown into areas and pipes that cause a blockage later on.